vercel/next.js/errors/gssp-export.md

 #### Possible Ways to Fix It

-If you would like the page be static you can leverage the new `getStaticProps` method instead.
+If you would like the page be static you can leverage the `getStaticProps` method instead.

 If you are attempting to export specific pages and didn't mean to export a page with `getServerSideProps` you can leverage `exportPathMap` in your `next.config.js` to export the specific pages.